 The Beige Book is a Federal Reserve survey of the nation's economic conditions.
 Each of its 12 banking districts discusses how fast the economy is growing in their areas.
 This includes how difficult or easy it is to hire, and it addresses the general pace of business activity.

-The Beige Book provides a useful insight into which industries are growing, and which are falling off.
-It breaks it down into each industry.
-That includes manufacturing, high tech and financial services.
-IOt also includes tourism, retail, real estate, and agriculture.
+The Beige Book breaks information down by industry, including manufacturing, high-tech, and financial services.
+It also includes tourism, retail, real estate, and agriculture.

 How the Fed Uses the Beige Book

 The Beige Book is given to the members of the Federal Open Market Committee (FOMC).
 They receive it two weeks before each of the FOMC's eight annual meetings.
 The book provides a timely yet comprehensive snapshot of the U.S. economy.

 The FOMC will consider expansionary monetary policy if the Beige Book reports that the economy is sluggish.
 It will use its monetary policy tools to increase the money supply.
 Businesses will invest and hire more when there's more money available.
 People will spend more, too.
 Both of these will spur economic growth.

 The FOMC will hit the brakes with contractionary policy if the Beige Book reports that there's too much inflation.
 It will raise interest rates and reduce the money supply.
 Banks can charge higher interest rates for loans, and businesses will invest less.
 High credit-card rates make families spend less as well.

 Aside from rather short-lived COVID-19-induced economic stress, the Beige Book has reported that the economy is in the expansion phase of the business cycle since 2009.
 That's essentially a Goldilocks economy.
 It's the ideal growth rate of between 2 and 3%.
 Inflation has been right around the Fed's target inflation rate of 2% as measured by the annual core inflation rate.

 Where Do the Banks Get Information?